GaryMa6/GaryMa/README.md

-# GaryMa
-Machine learning practices
+These are my machine learning practices.